PureWriter/writer.drakeet.com/sources/Pure Writer Desktop 2.md

 > If you are a Windows user, please download and install PureWriter2-Windows-x64.exe. **Currently only supports Windows 10/11**.
 > For macOS, use PureWriter2-macOS.dmg.
 After downloading, **right-click the file and select "Open" to install.**
+>
+> ⚠️ Windows systems may encounter false positives from antivirus software.
+Please be assured and simply add the desktop installer and the installed files (`C:\Program Files\Pure Writer 2`) to the whitelist.
+We are a verified developer and company, so it's impossible for us to create malicious software, as that would not only ruin our reputation but also result in imprisonment and bankruptcy.
+Antivirus software on Windows may flag unsigned executables by default, and we will address this issue in the future.

 - Download: